 - Monitoring the response times of HMRC to ensure that you are not waiting a long time for the issue to be resolved

-- Participating in negotiations for any final settlements such as interest and any penalties which may have to be paid
+- Participating in negotiations for any final settlements and any penalties which may have to be paid

 - Negotiating with HMRC to arrange payment timescales

-A tax investigation can be a worrying time and we try to minimise the disruption on your business by taking care of the investigation process.
-All you need to do is supply us with the information requested by HMRC and we will do the rest.
+A tax investigation can be a worrying time, and we try to minimise the disruption by taking care of the investigation process.
+All you need to do is supply us with the information requested by HMRC, and we will do the rest.